What's the difference between a supervised account and a regular YouTube or YouTube Music account?

 Supervised accounts are supported for YouTube Music.
-The content setting that you choose for your child's supervised account will also apply to the official albums, singles, mixes, videos and more when they sign in to the YouTube Music app or website.
+The content setting that you choose for your child's supervised account will also apply to YouTube Music content when they sign in to the app or website.

 What if I can't download YouTube or YouTube Music on my child's iOS device?

 To download the YouTube or YouTube Music app, parents should review the content and privacy restrictions settings on their child's iOS device.

 If my child has a supervised account, can they use YouTube on my TV?